-The Accelerated Certification for Teachers program, or ACT, is ideal for students who hold a bachelor’s degree and want to become a licensed teacher at the middle and high school levels in Wisconsin.
+The Accelerated Certification for Teachers and Master of Education program, or ACT/MED, is ideal for students who hold a bachelor’s degree and want to become licensed teachers at the middle and high school levels in Wisconsin.

-To participate in the ACT Program at Carthage, you must:
+To participate in the ACT/MED Program at Carthage, you must:

 - Be currently employed (or will be employed) by a public or private middle or high school.

-You may receive admission to the Carthage ACT Program by providing the following:
+You may receive admission to the Carthage ACT/MED Program by providing the following:

-- Completed application, a hard copy application can be obtained from the Graduate Studies Program in the Office of Continuing Studies or Education Department.
+- Completed application, a hard copy application can be obtained from the Office of Admissions.

 - Official transcripts from all colleges attended.

 - Students are no longer required to take Praxis I.